lukas681/Measure-Detector-UI/README.md

        UI: http://localhost:3001
        UI External: http://localhost:3001
         --------------------------------------

+# Running in Productive Mode

+Currently, the productive mode is conigured to use a local mysql instance.
+Observe the corresponing line in the application.yml:

+      liquibase:
+         contexts: prod
+         url: jdbc:mysql://localhost:3306/MeasureDetector?useUnicode=true&characterEncoding=utf8&useSSL=false&useLegacyDatetimeCode=false&serverTimezone=UTC&createDatabaseIfNotExist=true

+In order to run against a local h2 database (Should also be sufficient as we do not store large data in the database so far...), just run in development mode.

 # Interfaces

 You have access to the following interfaces acompanying the application (Standard Ports):